SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Business_Intelligence/Tutorials/SLA_tutorial.md

 ---
 uid: SLA_tutorial
 ---

 # Using an SLA to monitor a power service

 In this tutorial, you will learn how to configure and use a Service Level Agreement (SLA) to monitor a power service.
-You will learn to customize SLA parameters to track service metrics towards high availability compliance.
+The steps include creating an SLA using an existing service as a starting point and customizing SLA parameters to track service metrics for high availability compliance.

-Because services are at the heart of SLAs, you will also learn how to use an existing service as the starting point for SLA management.

 Additionally, you will learn how to configure an alarm template to monitor and visualize alarms for city streets affected by power service degradation.